Ralph Northam yearbook photo backlash: 3 things to know about the Virginia governor

 He ran for governor in 2017

-Northam faced off against Republican Ed Gillespie in the 2017 Virginia governor’s race, which, at the time, was said to be one of the states “most racially charged campaigns in memory, “ The Associated Press reported.
+Northam faced off against Republican Ed Gillespie in the 2017 Virginia governor’s race, which, at the time, was said to be one of the state's “most racially charged campaigns in memory," The Associated Press reported.

-The race came after a deadly Unite the Right rally in Charlottesville in August 2017.
+The race came after the deadly Unite the Right rally in Charlottesville in August 2017.
 At the time, white nationalists demonstrated against the removal of a statue of Confederate Gen. Robert E. Lee.
 The rally turned violent as protesters clashed with counter-protesters, ultimately resulting in the death of Heather Heyer, 32.

 He voted for former President George W. Bush -- twice